A K-theoretic interpretation of real Deligne cohomology: Equivalent descriptions of

 \subsection{Symmetric spaces and Relative Lie algebra cohomology}

-For $U \subset X_{\an}$ an open subset, observe that $\GL_n(\sO_X(U))$ is a Fr\'echet manifold: this follows because $ \sO_X(U)$ is a Fr\'echet algebra, with the system of seminorms given by sup norms on compact subsets of $U$.
-Explicitly, when $U$ is a polydisc, we have
+For $U \subset X_{\an}$ an open subset, observe that $\GL_n(\sO_X(U))$ is a closed subset of a Fr\'echet space: this follows because $ \sO_X(U)$ is a Fr\'echet algebra, with the system of seminorms given by sup norms on compact subsets of $U$.
+Explicitly, when $U\cong D^m$ is a unit polydisc, we have